wso2/docs-open-banking/en/docs/advanced/consent-management-try-out.md

-This documents provide the step by step instructions to try out consent initiation, retrieval, update, and deletion.
+This document provides the instructions to try out consent initiation, retrieval, update, and deletion.

 !!! tip "Prerequisites"
-    - To initiate an authorization flow for an API,  you need to do the following:
+    - Before you try out the consent flow, you need to do the following:
         - Register an application for the API consumer.
-        - Deploy and subscribe the relevant APIs to access banking information.
+        - Deploy and subscribe to the relevant APIs to access banking information.
 For example, account and payment information.

         !!!note
-            - For testing purposes we have included the following sample APIs in the Accelerator pack for WSO2 API Manager.
+            - For testing purposes, we have included the following sample APIs in the Accelerator pack for WSO2 API Manager.
                 - Dynamic Client Registration API.
 See [Deploy DCR API](https://ob.docs.wso2.com/en/latest/get-started/api-consumer-onboarding/#step-1-deploy-the-dynamic-client-registrationdcr-api) for instructions.
                 - Account Information Service API.
 See [Deploy and Subscribe sample Account and Transaction API](https://ob.docs.wso2.com/en/latest/get-started/try-out-flow/) for instructions.